tlswg/tls13-spec/draft-ietf-tls-tls13.md

 specified a partially explicit nonce.

 The method assumes that the limits on key usage are followed.
-The increment occures before the very first encrypted record, and continues for each record.
+The increment is performed before the very first encrypted record, and continues for each record.